 Now for the other little addition that was next to free to create.
 I bought 3 of those same solar lights and simply drilled a hole in some of our firewood and set them around our fire pit.

-We love that they add a rustic feel, but also a bit of safety when moving around in the dark.
+Not only do we love that they add a rustic feel, but also a bit of safety when moving around in the dark.
 Plus, an extra spot to set a drink.

-Just use a spade bit or forstner bit to create a hole the size of the stake and plug it in.
+First, use a spade bit or forstner bit to create a hole the size of the stake and plug it in.

 Easy peasy and so much fun!
 Speaking of fun, I have another Finish Max Extra sprayer to give away to one of you.
-All you need to do is fill out the widget below for as many entries as you like.
+Also, all you need to do is fill out the widget below for as many entries as you like.
 Open to U.S. and Canada residents 18 years of age and older.
 GIVEAWAY IS CLOSED.

-Do pin and share this DIY concrete table tutorial along with the solar lamps to inspire others to get out there and try.
+In addition, pin and share this DIY concrete table tutorial along with the solar lamps to inspire others to get out there and try.
 DIY is fun!!

-In case you were wondering, here is a collection of links to all the DIY’s we share that helped us get our backyard in shape:
+Likewise, here is a collection of links to all the DIY’s we share that helped us get our backyard in shape:

 - Patio Start